 If you have been charged with embezzlement, or even if you suspect that you are being investigated, you should seek legal counsel immediately.
 Do not speak with investigators or the alleged victims, even if it’s to deny that you committed any crime.
 Anything you say can be turned around and used to prove one of the elements of embezzlement.

 When you hire a lawyer from Spolin Law P.C., they will act as an intermediary between you and the authorities.
 Your legal team will analyze the prosecutor’s case and determine the best defense strategy.
 Depending on the circumstances, there could be several defenses available to you, so do not accept a plea deal before consulting with a lawyer.
-To speak with a Los Angeles embezzlement attorney from our firm, contact us today at (310) 424-5816.
+To speak with a Los Angeles embezzlement attorney or staff member from our firm, contact us today at (310) 424-5816.